 Because of the severity of these consequences, it is critical to partner with an experienced lawyer who can provide you with the strongest defense possible.

 We at Culp Law Office P.L.C. are prepared to bring our experience in more than 5,000 OWI cases to help you in your administrative hearing before the Iowa Department of Transportation (DOT).
 This hearing will determine if you will have driving restrictions and is separate from the criminal hearing regarding your charges for OWI.

-As your lawyers, we will pour over all of the evidence to determine exactly what happened.
+As your law firm, we will pour over all of the evidence to determine exactly what happened.
 If the police acted unlawfully at any point in the legal process, we will ask the court to suppress any improperly obtained evidence.
-Our criminal law attorneys will look at all aspects of your case to determine:
+Our criminal law attorney will look at all aspects of your case to determine:

 - If the reason for your stop was proper

 - If all information was correctly obtained during the course of the field sobriety tests

 - If there were sufficient grounds for arrest

 - If tests for alcohol content were valid

 - If police advisories or requests for phone calls were handled properly

 Our efforts on behalf of our clients have led to dismissals, acquittals at trial or guilty pleas that minimize some of the harshest consequences of a conviction.
 We are ready to take an individualized approach to your case to reach the best possible outcome.